SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

         > Note: There can be differences in comments or the sequence of entries.
 However, be aware that a correct indentation is required.

 2. In the folder [*app/router*](../../../tree/main-multi-tenant/app/router):
-    1. File [*package.json*](../../../tree/main-multi-tenant/app/router/package.json): You can remove the 'engines' field from the originally created file.
-It sets the node version that is not required since the available node version during runtime is defined by SAP Cloud Foundry and updated automatically on a regular basis.
-    2. *default-env.json*: You can delete this file.
+    1. *default-env.json*: You can delete this file.
 It is intended for local testing but not required.
 It is ignored by the *.gitignore* file of this repository anyway.
-    3. Go to the app router config file located in the *app/router* folder ([*xs-app.json*](../../../tree/main-multi-tenant/app/router/xs-app.json)).
+    2. Go to the app router config file located in the *app/router* folder ([*xs-app.json*](../../../tree/main-multi-tenant/app/router/xs-app.json)).
 Ensure that the file is as follows:

         ```json
         {